rdclark/iota-beyond-rest/BeyondREST.markdown

 - Who gets priority

 <div class="notes">
-TODO talk about the problem of duplicated requests (e.g. in commerce), how people recover from errors (manual reloading), how this exacerbates traffic problems, etc.
+Talk about the problem of duplicated requests (e.g. in commerce), how people recover from errors (manual reloading), how this exacerbates traffic problems, etc.

 Also discuss the security model, cache-related challenges, lack of traffic prioritization, etc.
 </div>